 Highly Publicized Water Park Injury

 The Emerald Plunge was immediately shut down, as was an adjacent slide, the Dublin Screamer.
-The two slides remained closed for the rest of the summer and had not reopened when the water park closed for the season in September.
+The two slides remained closed for the rest of the summer and did not reopen when the water park closed for the season in September.

 The entire accident was caught on video.
 According to one vivid description, “The video shows the boy hydroplaning out of the slide near the bottom, where the arch of his back slides along the rim of the water slide for a number of feet before the boy is launched onto the concrete below.”